Nadia-Kharis/mineral_klasifikasi/README.md

-# Klasifikasi Mineral
+# Mineral Classification
-Aplikasi deep learning berbasis Streamlit untuk mengklasifikasikan mineral dari gambar.
-Model ini mengenali 7 jenis mineral: **biotite, bornite, chrysocolla, malachite, muscovite, pyrite, quartz**.
+A Streamlit-based deep learning application for classifying minerals from images.
+The model is trained to recognize 7 types of minerals: **biotite, bornite, chrysocolla, malachite, muscovite, pyrite, quartz**.

-## Fitur
+# Features
-✅ Upload gambar mineral
+✅ Upload mineral images
-✅ Model deep learning akan mendeteksi dan mengklasifikasikan mineral
+✅ The deep learning model automatically detects and classifies the mineral ✅ Displays prediction results with probabilities
-✅ Menampilkan hasil prediksi dengan probabilitas